Super easy Pasta Salad – with pasta, tomatoes, fresh mozzarella, spicy salami, pepperoncini, olives, and easy Italian dressing. DANGEROUSLY GOOD.

 - 8 ounces fresh mozzarella cheese balls, cut in half

-- 1 lb. summer sausage or salami, cut into chunks
+- 1 lb. salami or summer sausage, cut into cubes

-- Cook pasta according to package directions.
-Allow to cool slightly (and maybe toss with a little oil to prevent sticking).
+- Cook pasta according to package directions, in salted water for more flavor.
+Allow to cool slightly and toss with a little oil to prevent sticking.

 - Keep in the fridge for 2-3 days.
 I think it actually tastes best the day AFTER you make it.